jruby/jruby-mains/README.md

 	jar -cvf application.jar .

-now run the uber-jar with
+now run these jars with

 	java -cp application.jar:gems.jar:jruby-complete.jar org.jruby.Main -C uri:classloader:/ -S rackup

-this is equivalent to
+this is equivalent to (here the classloader finds the application on the classpath ".")

 	java -cp .:gems.jar:jruby-complete.jar org.jruby.Main -C uri:classloader:/ -S rackup

-or very close to
+or very close to (the current directory is on the file system and not inside the classloader)

 	java -cp .:gems.jar:jruby-complete.jar org.jruby.Main -C . -S rackup